UKTV Bright Ideas

 UKTV Bright Ideas was a digital television channel broadcast in the United Kingdom, which was part of the UKTV family of channels.
 The channel broadcast a variety of programmes, often originally aired on UKTV Style, UKTV Food and UKTV Gardens, and are thus mainly cookery, DIY and gardening.
+The channel broadcast from 6 am to 6 pm every day, timesharing with Ftn.

 History

+On 3 October 2002, the channel was announced under the name of UK HomeStyle, as part of a preparation of networks on the Freeview service.
+Unlike the other free-to-air offering from UKTV – UK History, UK HomeStyle would be a highlights network that would showcase programming from UK Style and UK Food for the Freeview audience, offering them what is shown on their paid networks.
+On 12 December, it was announced that the channel would officially launch as UK Bright Ideas, due to trademark issues with the original name and its other planned name UK Homes.